N1nDr0id/FuserCustomSongManager/README.md

-# FuserCustomSongManager
+# Fuser Custom Song Manager
- An all-in-one custom song manager for Fuser
+ An all-in-one custom song manager for Fuser.
+ More info to be added here soon!